abrasive/shairport/README.md

 Examples
 --------
 In the following are examples of the Raspberry Pi and the NSLU2, little-endian and a big-endian ARM systems running OpenWrt.
-The first is an example of a standard Ubuntu based laptop.
-For a Ubuntu laptop:
+But the first is an example of a standard Ubuntu based laptop, defaulting to device `0`:

 `shairport -d -L 99000 -a "Shairport"`

 For best results, you should access the hardware volume control as shown in the following examples.
-Use alsamixer or similar to find out the name of the volume controller to be used after the `-c` option.
+Use `alsamixer` or similar to find out the name of the volume controller to be used after the `-c` option.
 For a Raspberry Pi using its internal soundcard that drives the headphone jack:

 `shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c PCM`